Placement | Credit by Exam

 CBE evaluations are open to any student seeking to gain credit to fulfill the language requirement for his/her degree.
 Students who are planning to enroll in a DMES language course in the future should not opt for CBE; they should take a placement exam.
 Students who seek CBE and later decide to enroll in a language course at UT will have to take a separate placement exam (See Placement Exams above).
 Note: Students who are not currently enrolled at UT Austin are ineligible for this test.

 The credit-by-exam is held only ONCE per year in the fall semester.
-The next Credit-By-Exam test will take place on Friday, October 28, 2016 from 2:00 - 5:00pm in PAR 304.
+The next Credit By Exam test will take place on Friday, October 28, 2016 from 2:00 - 5:00pm in PAR 304.
 Click here to register.

-Prior to the test date, examinees must obtain a Department-Administered Credit-By-Exam form from the Center for Teaching and Learning located in the Red McCombs School of Business, GSB 2.130, 2110 Speedway, Austin, TX, 78713.
+Prior to the test date, examinees must obtain a Department-Administered Credit By Exam form from the Center for Teaching and Learning located in the Red McCombs School of Business, GSB 2.130, 2110 Speedway, Austin, TX, 78713.
 Students must bring this form with them to the test.
 Students may obtain a signature fon their CBE form from their dean's office prior to the test, but the remaining signatures may be obtained once the form is returned to them after the test.
 There is a $20 registration fee and $55 examination fee, and these fees are paid on your What I Owe page.

 - Faculty & Research